jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
 (Categorical_counts.csv).
 All continuous features are ploted against PTB and GAGEBRTH (in plotsAll).

 #### Look at Categorical_counts.csv (below) for features to exclude.
 Look for outliers in continuous features in plotsAll.
-Then run WeibullFiltering.py once more.

 ```
              Column Value  PTB_0_Count  PTB_1_Count  PTB_1_Percentage